 Webs of flat packaging film have a tendency to shift off center as they are being drawn through the VFFS machine.
 Film can be tracked manually, but this is not ideal or cost effective.
 It requires human intervention and is often not quick enough to adjust the film proactively.
 Thus, the operator will notice out of spec bags and will need to stop the machine, make manual adjustments, and perform rework.
 This increases downtime, contributes to product and film loss, and is overall entirely inefficient.

 Most modern vertical packaging machines solve this by featuring automatic film tracking.
 This means that the machine will adapt in real time to keep the film centered and under consistent tension.
 This is accomplished using a sensor that detects the edge of the film and automatically shifts the entire film carriage to regain its center within the packaging machine.

 When it comes to packaging machines, the louder they are, the more wear and tear you can expect.
 While a bit of noise is normal and unavoidable, when you have to yell to hear each other over a machine, this can signify future issues.

 Remember, noise usually indicates friction and/or vibration of moving parts.
-And that usually indicates increased frequency of wear parts replacement, bolts and screws coming lose over time, and increased risk of machine malfunction and unplanned downtime.
+And that usually leads to increased frequency of wear parts replacement, bolts and screws coming loose over time, increased risk of machine malfunction, and unplanned downtime.

 4. Ease of changeover

-Most VFFS machines can be changed over, or adjusted to accommodate different bag sizes and types.
+Most VFFS machines can be changed over, or adjusted to accommodate a range of packaging bag sizes and types.
 This requires adjustments be made to the machine, both in its programming and physical configuration.
-Downtime from changeover is one of the top things end users complain about, in that it takes too long and requires too much labor.
+Downtime from changeover is one of the top things end automated packaging users complain about when it either takes too long and requires too much labor.